-None of these crises alone created the new memetic tribes, but the combination of all six made it unavoidable.
-The meaning and reality crisis created a longing for a collective is and ought.
-The belonging and proximity crisis put the existentially isolated in close memetic quarters with those they can love and hate.
-The sobriety and warfare crisis turned us into memetic addicts, weaponized for the strategic aims of others.
+None of these crises alone created the new memetic tribes, but the combination of all six made them unavoidable.
+The meaning and reality crises created longing for a collective is and ought.
+The belonging and proximity crises put the existentially isolated in close memetic quarters with those they can love and hate.
+The sobriety and warfare crises turned us into memetic addicts, weaponized for the strategic aims of others.
 These crises set the stage for a new culture war we were severely ill-prepared for.
 The crises are dynamite distributed throughout the noosphere.
 All that was needed were some matches.

 History of the New Culture War

 It is worth noting that kulturkampf emerged as a term in the late 19th century to describe struggles to redefine the relationship between church and state in Germany and other European nations.
 While Europe was no stranger to religious and civil war, the kulturkampfs were largely bloodless, and were held between not just different religions but different ideologies.